eBanking and Bill Payment FAQs

 A: If you have recently changed or updated your phone numbers and did not notify us, the phone number will be incorrect as the system only uses the phone numbers that are currently on your account.
 Please make sure to contact your local branch location for any phone number or address changes.

 Q: How do I access Internet Banking?

 A: First complete the Online Enrollment.
 If all of the information entered is correct, you will be able to view your accounts right away.
-If the information you have provided does not match what is in our system, a denial email will be received within 1-3 business days stating what was entered incorrectly.
-Then you will need to reapply using the correct account information.
-You must have an existing checking, savings or loan account before signing up for internet banking.
+If the information you have provided does not match what is in our system, it will not allow you to login until the information is correctly entered.

 Q: Can I create my own password that is easy for me to remember?

 A: Yes.
 When you sign up for internet banking you will create your own password.
 Once you have an online profile you can change your password by logging in and going to the Customer Service tab.